If you're looking to score the best deal on domestic flights when using your miles, you're in the right place.

 And Chase points shine because you get a bonus when using your points to book travel through the Chase travel portal.

-So a $101 round-trip fare with JetBlue from Boston (BOS) to Las Vegas would cost you just 8,000 Chase Ultimate Rewards points.
+So a $138 roundtrip basic economy fare with United from Atlanta (ATL) up to Chicago-O'Hare (ORD) would cost you just over 11,000 Chase Ultimate Rewards points.

-Upgrade to the Chase Sapphire Reserve, and you get 1.5 cents per point.
-That means you could book the same flight above for just 6,733 points.
+Upgrade to the Chase Sapphire Reserve®, and you get 1.5 cents per point.
+That means you could book the same flight above for around 9,200 points.

 The simplicity really shines here – but so does the value.
-In this example, JetBlue itself is charging 10,600 TrueBlue points for the exact same flights.
-You could transfer 11,000 Chase points to your JetBlue to book this flight to Las Vegas.
-Or you could book directly through Chase and save up 4,200 points.
-Easy decision.
+In this example, United is charging nearly 23,000 MileagePlus miles for the same flights in Main Cabin.
+So you could transfer your Chase points to United … or you could book those exact same main cabin tickets for 13,400 Chase points directly through the portal.

 Delta no longer publishes an award chart that lets you know how many SkyMiles a flight should cost you.
 It’s just a fact of life with the frustrating yet misunderstood SkyMiles program.

-Thrifty Tip: Use Delta's Price Calendar search function to zero in on the cheapest rates.
+Thrifty Tip: Use Delta's Price Calendar search function to see five weeks' worth of flights and zero in on the cheapest rates.

 And there are plenty of deals out there.
-On routes long and short, you can regularly snag a round-trip flight for 10,000 SkyMiles or less.
-That’s a steal for flights like Boston (BOS) to Chicago-O’Hare (ORD), Seattle (SEA) to Denver (DEN) and many more.
-We've even seen Delta SkyMiles flash sales on domestic flights go as low as 5,000 SkyMiles round-trip!
+On routes long and short, you can regularly snag a roundtrip flight for 10,000 SkyMiles or less.
+That’s a steal for flights like Boston (BOS) to Chicago-O’Hare (ORD), Seattle (SEA) to Denver (DEN), and many more.
+We've even seen Delta SkyMiles flash sales on domestic flights go as low as 4,000 SkyMiles roundtrip!

 Even transcontinental routes like BOS to Los Angeles (LAX) or San Francisco (SFO) can be regularly booked starting at just 12,000 to 15,000 SkyMiles.
 Both American and United would typically charge at least 25,000 miles for those flights.

-One big caveat to keep in mind: These ultra-low domestic awards are typically Delta basic economy fares.
-Delta began selling basic economy award tickets on nearly all domestic flights last year – and they’re quickly spreading to even international flights.
+One big caveat to keep in mind: Unlike all the other major U.S. airlines, the cheapest awards are typically Delta basic economy fares.
+Delta began selling basic economy award tickets on nearly all domestic flights in 2019 – and they've steadily spread all the way around the world.

-But American has shaken things up in a big way with deeply discounted awards for economy flights.
-They’re called economy web specials, and it's fairly easy to find domestic flights starting at just 5,000 AAdvantage each way.
+But American has shaken things up in a big way in 2023 as it follows Delta's lead with dynamic pricing when using AAdvantage miles to book its own planes … often with deeply discounted awards for economy flights.
+That means it's fairly easy to find domestic flights starting at just 6,000 AAdvantage miles each way.